-- Disagreement can be shown quite bluntly, but do not be offended by this.
+- Try not to be offended if disagreement is shown bluntly.
 When ideas are negated, it does not necessarily reflect poorly on the person who proposed them.
-Use discernment to voice your concerns and ask about possibilities in conversation, but do not be careless in revealing your own weaknesses.

-This can be confusing to people as Americans usually come across as very friendly and personable people in business.
-While they are often very warm and welcoming, pleasantries are not usually exchanged in this setting for the purpose of building personal relationships.
-Rather, they often seek to cultivate an environment that makes business partners feel comfortable enough to trust them and share their position.
-Be aware of how much you open up in this informal atmosphere and how it can expose you.
+Americans can come across as very friendly and personable people in business.
+They often cultivate a casual business environment that makes partners feel comfortable enough to trust them and share their position.
+However, while they are often very warm and welcoming, Americans do necessarily seek to build personal relationships with business partners.
+Depending on the industry, business is seen as strictly professional with little association to one’s personal life.
+Therefore, be aware of how much you open up in this informal atmosphere and how it can expose you.

 - Americans tend to work longer and harder than other Westerners, though not always by choice.
-The average American gets far fewer holidays and less rest than Australians, and there is almost a social pressure within workplaces not to take sick leave.
 Executives often closely monitor absenteeism and productivity of employees.
+In some workplaces, there can be a social pressure not to take leave unless absolutely necessary.

-- Americans are opportunistic in business and can be more inclined to take a risk if it has big payoffs.
+- Americans can be opportunistic in business.
+For example, they may be more inclined to take a risk if it has big payoffs.

 - Address disputes with someone directly and privately.
 Talk about the problem only in the specific context that it has occurred to avoid making it seem like a criticism of their character.

-- Always read the fine print.
-Americans may be informal and trusting, but their deals are usually underpinned by tight legal control.
-Risk management is heavy and litigious, and contracts are often laden with clauses that can pin liability on you.
-Understand any documents front to back as American companies commonly rely on lawsuits to settle disputes.
+- Be aware that business negotiations and deals are usually underpinned by tight legal control.
+Risk management is heavy and litigious, and contracts are often laden with clauses that can pin liability on the other party.
+Always read the fine print and understand any documents front to back.
+American companies commonly rely on lawsuits to settle disputes.

 - It can be hard for foreign companies to penetrate the American market for multiple reasons.
 For example, the scale needed to tackle such a large country can be difficult to attain.
-Things tend to also be judged by American standards and domestic reference points.
+Products and procedures also tend to be judged by American standards and domestic reference points.

-- On the (2016), the United States ranks 16th out of 180 countries, receiving a score of 75 (on a scale from 0 to 100).
+- On the Corruption Perception Index (2019), the United States ranks 23rd out of 180 countries, receiving a score of 69 (on a scale from 0 to 100).
 This perception suggests that the country’s public sector is somewhat clean from corruption.